agm-dev/logger-aas/README.md

 # logger-aas
 Logger as a service is an api that accepts requests to store and retrieve your trivial logs.

+Use it while you breath at https://logger.assa.services/.
+Check the usage section for more information on how to use it.

 You can clone and run:

 >`npm install`